LBHackney-IT/Data-Platform/README.md

   - Copy this file to the root of the project by running the following command in the root of the project `cp /Users/*/.config/gcloud/application_default_credentials.json ./google_service_account_creds.json`

 5. Next run `make init` in the `/terraform/core` directory.
-   This will initialize terraform using the AWS profile `hackney-dataplatform-development`.
+   This will initialize terraform/core using the AWS profile `hackney-dataplatform-development`.
 Before you run, ensure:
    - You remove _hackney-dataplatform-development_ aws credentials if they exist in your AWS credentials file
+   - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform/core directory

+6. Next run `make init` in the `/terraform/etl` directory.
+   This will initialize terraform/etl using the AWS profile `hackney-dataplatform-development`.
+Before you run, ensure:
+    - You remove _hackney-dataplatform-development_ aws credentials if they exist in your AWS credentials file
-   - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform directory
+    - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform/etl directory

 #### Terraform commands